linkeddatacenter/kees/README.md

 KEES does not impose any requirement for a constructor, but expects that a KEES agent SHOULD be smart enough to recognize and manage at least following kind of constructors:

-- a **dereferenceable URL** that provides RDF triple using one of the standard RDF serialization.
-In this case the Agent SHOULD be able to download the resource content from the URL following HTTP(s) GET protocol specification (e.g. managing redirection and  content negotiation) and to extract from it the information serialized according with one of the RDF standards:
+- a **dereferenceable URL** that provides RDF triple using one of the standard RDF serializations.
+In this case the Agent SHOULD be able to download the resource content from the URL following HTTP(s) GET protocol specification (e.g. managing redirection and  content negotiation) and to extract from it the information serialized according to one of the RDF standards:
   RDF/XML, turtle, json-ld, RDFa, Microdata, n3, N-Triples.
 - an object of type **sp:Construct** .
 In this case the KEES agent should be able to run a SPARQL query described in the object and injecting the results in the target graph specified in kees:builds property.
 - an object of type **sp:Update** .
 In this case the KEES agent should be able to execute the SPARQL Update script y described in the object in the knowledge graph database.
   The update script MUST NOT modify any graph described in other plans.

 SPARQL constructors should understand at least the sp:text property as defined in the [SPIN W3C Member Submission 22 February 2011, updated 07 November, 2014](http://spinrdf.org/spin.html) .